Stoic Decision-Making Under Pressure: 5 Ancient Habits for Entrepreneurs

 Their techniques weren't academic theory.
 They were battle-tested survival tools.

-• Stress shrinks your prefrontal cortex by 20% (Harvard Medical)
+• Stress shrinks your prefrontal cortex by around 20% (your rational brain).

 If it's good enough for billionaires facing public meltdowns, it's good enough for your startup crisis.